Liability waivers

 “I agree to waive any claims that I may have against the service provider from any and all liability for any loss, damage, expense or injury, including death, that I may suffer as a result of my participation in the activities, due to any cause whatsoever, including negligence on the service provider’s part.”

-By signing the waiver, or even just taking part in the activity, you agree to give up your legal right to sue them if you suffer harm — even if it results from their failure to take reasonable care.
+With a liability waiver, a service provider asks you to give up that right.
+By signing the waiver, or even just taking part in the activity, you agree to give up your legal right to sue the provider if you suffer harm, even if the injury results from their failure to take reasonable care.

-the provider must take reasonable steps to bring the waiver to your attention before the contract is made,
+the provider must take reasonable steps to bring it to your attention before the contract is made,

 the provider must “bring home” your understanding of the waiver, and